orbs-network/posv2-contracts-deployment-migration/README.md

 3. Move all contracts to the new registry using the previous registry contract's `setNewContractRegistry`.
 This function can only be called by the registry admin.

+## DelegationsContract upgrade flow

+This is similar to the flow described in "Migrating delegations from Orbs PoS V1 delegations contract".
+The only differnece is that the list of existing delegations should be taken from the current delegations contract.